CSUN-COMP-490-Team-KBBQ/wya/README.md

 ## Setup

+1. Make sure your code editor has eslint and prettier installed.
+Each app and package has its own ts, eslint, and prettier config.
+   - For vscode:
+     - prettier - esbenp.prettier-vscode
+     - eslint - dbaeumer.vscode-eslint
-1. `npm install` at the root of this directory
+2. `npm install` at the root of this directory
-2. At the root of this directory run `npm run dev` to run the dev environments across all apps
+3. At the root of this directory run `npm run dev` to run the dev environments across all apps

 ## Usage

+npm commands should be executed at the root of this repository (ie. same level as this README)

+### Installing packages

 We use [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) in tandem with turbo repo to either run npm commands across all `apps` and `packages` or on singular `workspaces`.